starkfell/100DaysOfIaC/articles/day.90.restricting.network.access.to.key.vault.md

 </br>

-Run the following command to retrieve the ID of the **100days-lockdown-subnet** subnet.
+Run the following command to retrieve the Subnet ID of the **100days-lockdown-subnet** subnet.

 ```bash
 SUBNET_ID=$(az network vnet subnet list \